KimmoKAhola/The-IoT-Temperature-Observer/README.md

 - [ ] Why you chose the project
 - [ ] What purpose does it serve
 - [ ] What insights you think it will give

+I chose this project to lay the foundation to a larger project, sort of a proof of concept.
+The idea behind it is to give me a deepened understanding for microcontrollers.
+I want to give friends & family small sensors to use at home to measure something and collect the data in a personal database and use that info for some visualization/calculation.

 # Materials needed